arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 ![Connecting Alvik to the IDE](assets/connecting_alvik_ide.gif)

-*** If you want to go back to the out of the box experience where you could select between reg, green and blue programs, you only need to modify the _main.py_ again replacing the `import obstacle_avoider` statement by `import demo`***
+*** If you want to go back to the out of the box experience where you could select between reg, green and blue programs, you only need to modify the _main.py_ again replacing the `import obstacle_avoider` statement by `import demo`.***

 **6. **The last step is to move the _obstacle_avoider.py_ file from the local repository to Alvik's memory.